|

 Thai Greetings

-If you are a first time traveler to Thailand, greeting locals with the term "Sawat-dee" can be the beginning of a future friendship.
+If you are a first time traveler to Thailand, greeting locals with the term sawat-dee can be the beginning of a future friendship.
 Although it's only a three-syllable word, there's a lot to explore about this Thai "hello".

 Sawat-dee means goodness, beauty or success.
 In fact, this term is used for both meeting and parting.

-Pronouncing Sawat-dee
+Pronouncing Sawat-Dee

 Actually, there's no need to pronounce foreign words like a native as long as you're able to get around while traveling.
 Nevertheless, since Thai is a tonal language, foreign accents can totally change the meaning of certain Thai words.
 One can turn to be a clown in a second when saying words off key.
 Thus, getting the tone right is really important in speaking Thai most of the time.

-This is how you can pronounce [sawat-dee] correctly.
+This is how to pronounce sawat-dee correctly.

-Pronounce [sa] as the "sa" in the word "Sarah". [wat] as the way you say a "wad" of cotton. [dee] simply as the English letter "d".
+Pronounce wat as the way you say a "wad" of cotton.

 Pronounce the three syllables in one go while making the last syllable longer than the first two.

-Kap And Kha
+Krap And Kha

-Pronouncing Kap & Kha
+Pronouncing Krap & Kha

-Sawat-dee And Wai
+Sawat-Dee And Wai

 In Western countries people say hello and shake hands.
-In Thailand we say "Sawat-dee" and "Wai" each other.
+In Thailand we say sawat-dee and wai each other.
 Gently put your palms together in front of your chest while bending your head down toward your hands.
 Keep your fingers close together.
 Wai is pronounced like the word "why" in English.

 Many of you might be more familiar with the Japanese gesture of bending when saying thank you or "Arigato Gozaimasu".
 Thais however, don't bend the head as much nor as often as the Japanese.
 Thais bend the head by lowering the neck, while the Japanese bend the whole upper body (from the waist and up).